Kenyon's 2019-20 Discrimination and Discriminatory Harassment Policy is included below in full.

 Examples of Discriminatory Harassment include but are not limited to:

-Retaliation is any real or perceived act or attempt to take an adverse action against or seek retribution from any individual or group of individuals involved in the reporting, investigation, and/or resolution of a report under this policy.
+Retaliation is any attempt to take an adverse action against or seek retribution from any individual or group of individuals involved in the reporting, investigation, and/or resolution of a report under this policy.
 Retaliation can take many forms, including, but not limited to: social aggression, damage to property, abuse, violence, threats, and intimidation.

 Retaliation may also include attempting to interfere with an investigation.
 This may include attempting to influence a witness, trying to alter evidence, and/or presenting knowingly false information in an investigation.